joenap/lazynet/README.md

 ## Performance
-HTTPStream can currently achieve a rate of about 1300 requests per second.
+lazyhttp can currently achieve a rate of about 1300 requests per second.

 ## Status

-HTTPStream was developed over 3 days as an experiment and proof of concept.
+lazyhttp was developed over 3 days as an experiment and proof of concept.
 It is considered pre-alpha status.
 It is not used in any production system today.